Polina KehayovaScientific Director, Molecular and Cellular Biology at Harvard University

 ACS graduates attend the best universities in the world: Princeton University, University of Cambridge, Stanford University, Yale University, University of Oxford, Brown University, Cornell University, London School of Economics, Dartmouth University, Tufts University, Vassar College, and others.

-Graduating students that choose to continue their education in the USA receive scholarships that cover a substantial part of their tuition fee for the full course of their education.
+Graduating students that choose to continue their education in the USA are eligible and considered for scholarships that may cover a substantial part of their tuition fee for the full course of their education.

 ACS graduates are now successful professionals in Bulgaria and around the world.